crusher-dev/documentation/docs/get-started/homebrew.md

 ---
-title: Get started with QuestDB via Homebrew (macOS)
+title: Get started with Crusher via Homebrew (macOS)
 sidebar_label: Homebrew
-description: Guide showing how to use QuestDB with Homebrew on macOS.
+description: Guide showing how to use Crusher with Homebrew on macOS.
 ---

-QuestDB is distributed via [Homebrew](https://brew.sh/) for macOS users.
+Crusher is distributed via [Homebrew](https://brew.sh/) for macOS users.

 ## Install Homebrew